 The majority of the waste generated in the western region is disposed at one of the five MSW landfills and two C&D landfills located in the western region.
 With landfill capacity at 63 million tons, landfill capacity will be reached in approximately 16 years at the current rates of disposal, landfill expansions are planned for the City of Denton, the City of Arlington, and the Turkey Creek Landfill in Alvarado.
 The Turkey Creek Landfill expansion will increase capacity by 4.85 million tons.
 On a regional basis, the Turkey Creek expansion will provide 1-2 years of additional capacity.
-The City of Arlington has the potential to expand its landfill, but has no immediate plans to increase capacity.
+The City of Arlington is still in the planning stages of its expansion and it is uncertain how much additional capacity will be added, but City officials indicated it could provide approximately 40 additional years at current rates of disposal.

-&lt;sup>6 Needs Assessment Technical Report.
+6 Needs Assessment Technical Report.
 Not all authorized facilities have been constructed or are operating.